neondatabase/neon/docs/rfcs/020-pageserver-s3-coordination.md

 because of two reasons:

-- It can limit possible optimizations e g when pageserver wants to reshuffle some data locally and doesnt want to coordinate this
+- It can limit possible optimizations e g when pageserver wants to reshuffle some data locally and doesn't want to coordinate this
 - The deterministic algorithm itself can change so during deployments for some time there will be two different version running at the same time which can cause non determinism